sybilhoangRG/support.balsamiq.com/content/resources/wireframestogo.md

 * * *

-## How to Sumbit Your Symbols to Wireframes to Go
+## How to Submit Your Symbols to Wireframes to Go

 We'd love to share your custom symbols with the world, so if you're willing, here is how to submit your project to Wireframes to Go!